Braincuber

 Up until this point, only a few organizations have focused on training AI models.
 Most of the remaining enterprises in the globe will be scaling and expanding with their AI models in the very near future.
 Therefore, of significance importance are database systems, which can scale and offer real-time functionalities.

 “Databases are at the heart of every AI/ML process, and today, 54% of such systems are deployed on Kubernetes, which figure is set to increase in the near future.
-The majority of these applications are data-based systems, including systems such as customer relationship management (CRM) which contains a lot of data that is accessed often but altered rarely compared to active systems such as ATMs which have data that is constantly updated.
+The majority of these applications are data-based systems, including systems such as customer relationship management (CRM) which contains a lot of data that is accessed often but altered rarely compared to active systems such as ATMs, which have data that is constantly updated.

-AI, ML and analytics are all data heavy therefore the use of Kubernetes especially among such applications is on the rise,” Thirumale noted.
+AI, ML, and analytics are all data-heavy therefore, the use of Kubernetes especially among such applications is on the rise,” Thirumale noted.

 Replacement for VMware